This post contains affiliate links.

 Take an entire day to explore the west of Ireland.
 If you’re self-driving it will take about 3.5 hours to get to the west coast known as the Wild Atlantic Way.

-If you’re feeling nervous about driving in Ireland there are several great tours that will take you to the west for this 2-day trip.
+If you’re feeling nervous about driving in Ireland there are several great day trips from Galway that will take you to the west for this 2-day trip.
 This amazing tour explores the Cliffs of Moher, the Burren, and Killarney National Park, with an overnight stay in Dingle.

 Don’t miss these stops on your trip to the West: